Web crawler: Architectures

 Web crawlers are a central part of search engines, and details on their algorithms and architecture are kept as business secrets.
 When crawler designs are published, there is often an important lack of detail that prevents others from reproducing the work.
 There are also emerging concerns about "search engine spamming", which prevent major search engines from publishing their ranking algorithms.

 Security

-While most of the website owners are keen to have their pages indexed as broadly as possible to have strong presence in search engines, web crawling can also have unintended consequences and lead to a compromise or data breach if a search engine indexes resources that shouldn't be publicly available, or pages revealing potentially vulnerable versions of software.
+While most of the website owners are keen to have their pages indexed as broadly as possible to have strong presence in search engines, web crawling can also have unintended consequences and lead to a compromise or data breach if a search engine indexes resources that should not be publicly available, or pages revealing potentially vulnerable versions of software.

 Apart from standard web application security recommendations website owners can reduce their exposure to opportunistic hacking by only allowing search engines to index the public parts of their websites (with robots.txt) and explicitly blocking them from indexing transactional parts (login pages, private pages, etc.).